-Strong routine immunizations systems can stop the spread of preventable infectious diseases and support national security and economic prosperity.
+Strong routine immunization systems can stop the spread of preventable infectious diseases and support national security and economic prosperity.

 Today, approximately 86% of children around the world receive basic immunizations, saving the lives of an estimated two to three million children each year.1

 Immunization is one of the most cost-effective public health interventions available, providing savings from treating future illnesses with a $26 return for every $1 invested.2 Children who are fully immunized can thrive, stay in school, and contribute to the economic growth of their communities and countries.

 The introduction and scale up of new vaccines for pneumococcal disease and rotavirus have had a profound impact on reducing childhood mortality and morbidity, as well as freeing up health care resources for other priorities in settings where resources are constrained.3 As the world nears eradication of the wild polio virus, further excitement about global immunization is rising with the potential development of new vaccines to prevent lethal respiratory virus infections, tuberculosis, malaria, HIV/AIDS, and several tropical diseases.